ManikShrivastav/MuktiNote/README.md

 # MuktiNote
- Note Taking App Made by Manik Shrivastav as Project Work for Diploma Finals
+This is a note taking App made by Manik Shrivastav.
+You can use this project as for taking notes.
+It can Add New,Delete, Read and Save the Notes.